What you get out of this

 - Use one-click checkout tools to further eliminate checkout friction.
 Tools like Fast and Bolt can help you implement this.
 Shopify has their own system too.

 - Let people pay how they want.
 Allowing customers to pay through PayPal is a start.
-You can also configure platforms like Affirm and Klarna to offer flexible payment plans for customers.
+You can also configure gateways like Affirm and Klarna to offer flexible plans for customers.
 If you’re using Shopify Payments, you can enable Shop Pay for a quick checkout process.
 Some brands accept payment in Bitcoin or Ethereum.

 If customers do abandon cart, send them an email about the products that are waiting for them, with a link to their cart.
 You can set up an abandoned cart email flow to trigger automatically once people leave items in their cart for a set amount of time.